gusaiani/gusaiani-wp-theme/README.md

 First, install [Highwind](https://wordpress.org/themes/highwind/) in your themes admin page.

-Publish a zip file of this theme by going to the theme root directory in your terminal and running `zip -r gusaiani.zip . -x *.git*`.
+Publish a zip file of this theme by going to the theme root directory in your terminal and running `zip -r gusaiani.zip . -x ""*.git"`.

 In your Wordpress admin › Appearance › Themes › Add New › Upload Theme, upload `gusaiani.zip` and activate `Gustavo Saiani Blog`.